gogobook/my-asp-dot-net/ch4.md

 your own constructors for your classes, even the most complex classes should be initialized smoothly and without any problems.
 MODIFIERS
-You have already encountered quite a number of so-called modifiers— keywords that can be applied to a type or a member.
+You have already encountered quite a number of so-called modifiers—— keywords that can be applied to a type or a member.
 Modifiers can indicate the visibility of a method, such as public or private , or the nature of an item, such as whether a method is virtual or abstract .
 C#